 My New Podcast – I AM CEO Podcast

 The I AM CEO Podcast is to some degree an experiment.
 Unlike the CEO Chat podcast, it has a very specific focus and goal.
 It’s a laser-focused podcast of around 16 minutes with a set template of questions.
+Season 1 featured Healthy CEOs and Season 2 is expected to feature PodCEOs.
 While doing the CEO Chat podcast, I learned how much I truly enjoyed doing the interviews.
 I also felt as if it was one of my strengths and talents that I wanted to leverage.
-I also have been able to get the process down to a very efficient process which I might cover in a future blog.
+I also have been able to get the actual interview down to a very efficient process which I might cover in a future blog.

 I’m using the podcast to achieve multiple goals.
 Primarily it is a lead generation opportunity for me for Blue 16 Media.
 It’s an opportunity for me to connect with my target market and also promote a shop that I’m launching—CEOGear.co.
 Lastly, it’s a way for me to network in a unique way, connect more with the CBNation.co community and create more content for CBNation.co.

 This is one of the reasons I have an intro/brainstorming call prior to the actual interview.
 It is a way to connect a little prior to the interview, answer any questions and make sure the person is actually interested in being on the show.
 It happens but you at least decrease the likelihood of someone flaking on the actual interview.